 Patients and staff at the Centre have been involved in every stage of the project.
 They interviewed and selected the artists, and worked with them to create the designs.
 The artists, Megan and Alastair, consulted with them using a video conferencing platform.
 Though this has become commonplace during the pandemic, it would have been necessary anyway as people with Cystic Fibrosis cannot meet due to the risk of spreading infections.

 Patients and staff at the centre have really come together to share their vision and ideas for the murals.
 City Arts and the incredible artists, Megan and Alastair, have worked hard to fulfil this vision and we are so pleased with the final designs!

 The final artworks contain colours and symbols that will be meaningful to many people with Cystic Fibrosis.
 Roses refer to ’65 Roses’, a 4-year old’s mispronunciation of the condition’s name.
 Today, “65 Roses” is a term often used by young children with cystic fibrosis to pronounce the name.
 Purple was formerly the colour of Cystic Fibrosis Awareness.
 Yellow is the current colour.

 Kate Duncan, Programme Director – Wellbeing at City Arts said:

 It’s been incredible to work with the patients and staff at the Wolfson Centre.
 Their enthusiasm and input has driven every stage of this project.
-We are delighted with the designs that Megan and Alistair have created with the patients.
+We are delighted with the designs that Megan and Alastair have created with the patients.
 We hope they will continue to brighten the centre for many years.